 Hobart & Tasmania

-Explore the wilderness of Australia's largest isle with a campervan hire from Tasmania.
+Explore the wilderness of Australia's largest isle with a campervan hire from Hobart.
 Located in the south of the island state, the small and welcoming city serves as a centre for tourism and travel and is a fascinating place to spend a few days.

 From Hobart, the Midland Highway heads through Launceston and the Tamar Valley wine region to Tasmania’s well-populated northern coast.
 The Tasman Highway meanders up the eastern coast past Freycinet National Park and Wineglass Bay with its perfect crescent of sand.
 However, it is to the west where the real outdoor action is.
 The vast and wild Southwest National Park and Franklin-Gordon Wild Rivers National Park make up most of the Tasmanian Wilderness World Heritage Area and offer an escape from civilisation.
-Launceston and Devonport are also great alternatives if Hobart isn't your ideal locations for your Tasmania Campervan Hire roadtrip.
+Launceston and Devonport are also great alternatives if Hobart isn't your ideal locations for your Tasmania campervan hire roadtrip.